 But will that twenty-something bride-to-be even see their ad in the newspaper?

 Her parents or grandparents may see it, but she won’t.
 Because newspaper isn’t a young person’s medium, especially these days.

 So again I wonder, who among Spokane’s radio advertising sales pros, especially those whose stations target young women, will rise to the challenge and offer to help The Davenport Hotel by putting their simple, straightforward sales message on the air—without embellishment—two or three times an hour, every hour, all day long?
-For such a campaign would surely serve The Davenport’s interests, while demonstrating to them the unique power of a five-second ad on radio.
+For such a campaign would surely serve The Davenport’s interests, while demonstrating to them the unique power of a short ad on radio.